 The timeless power of getting the basics right.

-The S-curve graph visualises the way that technologies evolve over time – starting slow with R&D, then moving into a fast growth before plateauing.
+The S-curve graph visualises the way that technologies evolve over time – starting slow with R&D, then moving into fast growth before plateauing.
 It’s a way of understanding how innovation accelerates, matures and finally stabilises over time.

 In February 2020, tech analyst Benedict Evans re-imagined the curve: from stupid to exciting to boring: